 Perhaps that last note underscores what is one of The Post’s most unspoken achievements.
 It is one of Steven Spielberg’s most contained, most precise films.
 As another Watching Skies skewed movie (The Last Jedi) also recently suggested, The Post is also about the spark and not the fire.
 Its biggest movie triumph is not an intricate set-piece, an Oscar-baiting monologue or a vicious verbal spat.
 It is Streep’s Graham saying ‘do it‘ (which got a round of applause at the London premiere) and the middle-aged print room men quietly empowered as they set to silent, but grinning work and a long night.
 An end coda of flashlights and security concerns in a DC hotel is where the Washington Post’s real veracity and sense of political destiny was to be found.
 Spielberg leaves that to history and maybe to other filmmakers.
 Perhaps that is where the most pertinent comment is made to the audiences of 2018 – the free, intelligent and ever-questioning press is there to serve the governed, not the governors.
 Tell that to every disgruntled press secretary with a Huckabee in her – or his – bonnet.

 Ultimately, The Post is about two histories – that of American politics and that of American cinema.
 For this writer, it is never anything other than an utter joy to see Steven Allan Spielberg return to the decade that made him.
 If this is a work he produced whilst waiting for the post-production paint to dry on Ready Player One, one wonders what other political stories he has yet to tell… a Vietnam-era Indiana Jones V perhaps?!

-Mark O’Connell is the author of the forthcoming Watching Skies – Star Wars, Spielberg and Us (The History Press, May 2018)
+Mark O’Connell is the author of Watching Skies – Star Wars, Spielberg and Us (The History Press)